zhangjing1016/test-blog/_posts/2018-11-7-blog-philosophy.md

 # Make Links
 ![community](/images/community.jpg)
-*creating or joining a community feels great*
+*creating or joining a community is part of the path*

 Creating [links](https://en.wikipedia.org/wiki/Hyperlink) is the fastest way to link up with other like mined creators, learn more, and enjoy the benifits of being a part of a community.
 When you're writing, think about the people who have shaped your ideas and then show them some love by including their work in a [link--shout out to Eric Kim!](http://erickimphotography.com/blog/).